 How Do You Use Nutritional Yeast?

-If you’re new to nutritional yeast, it’s better to try it a little at a time rather than to dive right into a recipe that uses a lot of it.
-Try some of the suggestions below, using just a little until you develop a taste for it:
+If you’re new to nutritional yeast, it’s better to try it a little at a time rather than dive right into a recipe that uses a lot of it.
+Try some of the suggestions below, using just a little until you develop a taste for them:

 - Sprinkle it on popcorn.